trancethehuman/entities-extraction-web-scraper/README.md

-# The Scraper API Server
+# Scrape the Web with entities extraction using OpenAI Function

 ## What is this?

-This API server lets you scrape any website and respond with specified data.
+This codebase allows you to scrape any website and extract relevant data points easily.

+## Additional Information

+Some sites don't allow scraping

+- Bestbuy
+- Amazon